GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-93/index.md

 * And there's plenty [more](#more).

-I'm [Pete LePage](https://petelepage.com), working, and shooting from home, let's dive in and see what's new for developers in Chrome 93!
+I'm [Pete LePage](https://petelepage.com), working, and shooting from home, let's dive in and see what's new for developers in Chrome 93.

 ## CSS Module Scripts {: #css-modules }

 You can now load CSS style sheets with `import` statements, just like JavaScript modules.
-The style sheets can then be applied to the document or shadow roots in the same manner as construct-able stylesheets.
+The style sheets can then be applied to the document or shadow roots in the same manner as constructable stylesheets.

 The new CSS Module Scripts feature is great for custom elements.
-And unlike other ways of applying CSS from JavaScript, there is no need to create elements, or mess with Java Script strings of CSS text.
+And unlike other ways of applying CSS from JavaScript, there is no need to create elements, or mess with JavaScript strings of CSS text.

 To use it, import the style sheet with `assert {type: 'css'}`, then apply it to the `document` or `shadowRoot` by calling `adoptedStyleSheets`.